hemanth-nakshatri/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Solutions to DSA problems from LeetCode
+Solutions to DSA problems from LeetCode (My practice)

 The solutions are my attempts only.
 Not the most optimal solutions